rootsongjc/awesome-cloud-native/README.md

 - [hyperd](https://github.com/hyperhq/hyperd) - HyperContainer Daemon.
 - [katacontainers](https://katacontainers.io/) - Kata Containers is a new open source project building extremely lightweight virtual machines that seamlessly plug into the containers ecosystem.
 - [moby](https://github.com/moby/moby) - Moby Project - a collaborative project for the container ecosystem to assemble container-based systems.
+- [podman](https://github.com/containers/podman) - A tool for managing OCI containers and pods.
 - [pouch](https://github.com/alibaba/pouch) - Pouch is an open-source project created to promote the container technology movement.
 - [railcar](https://github.com/oracle/railcar) - RailCar: Rust implementation of the Open Containers Initiative oci-runtime.
 - [rkt](https://github.com/rkt/rkt) - Rkt is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.